-Gradescope will be the default platform for the December diet of exams.
+Gradescope will be the default platform for the 2020/21 exam diets.
 The tool provides an intuitive workflow for the marking and management of assignments and is suitable for the submission of handwritten and scanned PDF submissions for at-home exams.

 Most interestingly the technology takes a much more innovative approach to marking which better aligns to the standard practices for marking paper-based exams, with some added benefits over traditional marking.

 - Horizontal marking (i.e. Mark papers by question) by default

 - Rubric based marking, with the option of dynamic edits which recalculate previously marked papers

 The exam spaces and initial setup will all be managed by the ILTS team.
 There will be an opportunity for course teams to discuss the exam process and marking setup ahead of the exam date and the ILTS team will be in touch to arrange a meeting for this.

 You’ll find detailed help and guidance from the Gradescope Help section, but some key elements and videos have been highlighted in this article.

 The preferred marking workflow is to mark each question across all submissions, rather than marking a whole paper one submission at a time.
 The interface for marking is set up this way to apply your mark to the question and then proceed to the next ungraded question.

 The points per question will be setup prior to the exam.
 The rubrics will use positive marking by default.
 Ahead of the exam, course organisers will have a chance to discuss with ILTS how they want their rubric initially setup for all questions.
 One of the key features for Gradescope is that the rubric can change and be adapted throughout the marking process with the changes being reflected in papers that have already been marked.